netgen/HtmlPdfApiBundle/Resources/doc/USAGE.md

 ```php
 $htmlPdfApi = $this->container->get('netgen_html_pdf_api');
 ```
-HtmlPdfApi exposes API functionalities: you can generate PDF from URL, generate PDF from HTML, manipulate assets on the server or find out how many credits you have left on your account.
+HtmlPdfApi exposes HTMLPDFAPI (https://htmlpdfapi.com) functionalities: you can generate PDF from URL, generate PDF from HTML, manipulate assets on the server or find out how many credits you have left on your account.

 Generating PDF
 --------------

 To generate PDF, you have to define parameters for the request.
-You can find the list of available parameters, as well as their description, in HTMLPDFAPI documentation  ([https://htmlpdfapi.com/documentation]).
+You can find the list of available parameters, as well as their description, in HTMLPDFAPI documentation  (https://htmlpdfapi.com/documentation).

 ###Generating from URL

-If you want to generate PDF file directly from url, you must at least provide the 'url' parameter (in such case, 'html' parameter must not be set).
+If you want to generate PDF file directly from url, you must at least provide the 'url' parameter (in that case, 'html' parameter must not be set).
 Example:
 ```php
 $params = array ('url' => "http://www.netgenlabs.com/")